 “I am not going to do anything now.
 Do whatever you want” He replied.

 I swear I could have slapped the guy right there if it was not for Shoaib.
 He immediately walked over to us, seeing us screaming at each other, and tried to keep us both calm and reasonable.

 This is where all this drama happened.

 With the mechanic as pillion, holding the rear wheel of my Enfield between us, I started towards Karu on Sunny’s CBZ, leaving the other three still at Upshi As expected, every single shop was closed but that was not the only thing that was worrying me.

 The Gluey Way Out

 After another hour of search, we finally found one that was reasonably priced.
 Little did we know how we were going to regret this decision later.

 After checking in and freshening up, I went to meet my contact at Leh to collect our passes to Chushul that he had already arranged.
-There was still plenty of daylight left so the next destination was Shanti Stoopa.
+There was still plenty of daylight left so the next destination was Shanti Stupa.